srsergiorodriguez/exploraciones-digitales/content/5_1_tradicion.md

 ## las humanidades digitales en la crisis

+"Where, then, lies the value of the adjective “digital”?
+Isn’t this label somewhat redundant, and therefore dispensable, in our contemporary world?" [@rodriguez-ortegaDigitalSocialSciences2022, p.
+101]

 EL nuevo trivium digital de Fiormonte.
 Estudios de la comunicación

 "no to advocate that the existing methods and practices of computer science become hegemonic, rather that a *humanistic* understanding of technology could be developed, which also involves an urgent inquiry into what is human about the *computational* humanities or social sciences" (Berry, 2012, 9)